Year over year, the overall value of Uruguay’s exports accelerated by 35.6% compared to $7 billion for 2020.

 Below are exports from Uruguay that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Uruguay’s goods trail Uruguayan importer spending on foreign products.

-Uruguay has highly negative net exports and therefore deep international trade deficits for machinery including computers, crude and refined petroleum oils as well as petroleum gases.
+Uruguay has highly negative net exports and therefore deep international trade deficits notably for crude and refined petroleum oils as well as petroleum gases under the mineral fuels including oil product category.

 Uruguayan Export Companies